 Your recommenders care about you, and most are honored that you select them for such an important role.
 But they are busy people.
 Try to give them as much time as possible.
 Register your recommenders early.

-Tip #2: Sit down with your recommender to talk through the letter.
+Tip #2: Sit down with your recommender.

 You should not simply register your recommender and expect her/him to complete the letter.
 Sit down with your recommender over coffee, or just in the office, for a few minutes.
 Explain how important the letter is in the admission process, and to you.
 Prepare for that conversation by identifying specific instances that you feel might be helpful for the recommender to highlight.
 Be prepared to discuss those anecdotes — and to hear the recommender’s feedback.
 To repeat, you should not write the letter of reference, nor should you determine the final content, but I think it’s appropriate and helpful for you to talk with your recommender.